ufal/UMR/doc/eventive-concepts.md

 * _dělat_ “do” is an event because it is a verb, it denotes a process and it has a frame file.
 * _mýt_ “wash” is an event because it is a verb, it denotes a process and it has a frame file.
 * _milovat_ “love” is an event because it is a verb and it has a frame file; although it denotes a state, we will treat it always as an event, regardless information packaging **(conflict with UMR guidelines).**
+---
-* _dělání_ “doing”, _mytí_ “washing”, _milování_ “loving, making love” are events because they are deverbal nouns, derived using the most productive _-ní/-tí_ suffixes.
+* _dělání_ “doing”, _mytí_ “washing”, _milování_ “loving, making love” are events if they denote an activity or state  because they are deverbal nouns, derived using the most productive _-ní/-tí_ suffixes;
-*ŠZ: what about deverbal nouns in a strict sense of a thing, such as mytí (lit. washing) as "a small hygienic bag", šití (lit. sewing) as "sewing kit"?
+  * BUT: _mytí_ (lit. washing) as "a small hygienic bag", šití (lit. sewing) as "sewing kit" are (deverbal) nouns denoting things (in a strict sense) and as such, they should be annotated as entities ?
-* _prodej_ “sale” is not an event – it is a deverbal noun but it is derived (from _prodávat_ “sell”) in a less productive way; note that the much less frequent _prodávání_ “selling” is an event **(conflict with UMR guidelines).**
+* _prodej_ “sale” is not an event – it is a deverbal noun but it is derived (from _prodávat_ “sell”) in a less productive way; ML: ??it has an entry and thus a roleset in PDT-Vallex - should it be annotated as event ??; note that the much less frequent _prodávání_ “selling” is an event **(conflict with UMR guidelines).**
+* _válka_ “war” is a noun not derived from verb with the _-ní/-tí_ suffixes, despite denoting processes; ML: ??it has two entries (and thus rolesets) in PDT-Vallex - should it be annotated as event ??
-* _válka_ “war”, _koncert_ “concert” etc. are nouns but they are not derived from verbs, despite denoting processes.
-They are not events **(conflict with UMR guidelines).**
+* _koncert_ “concert” is a noun not derived from verb with the _-ní/-tí_ suffixes, despite it denotes a process.
+It is not annotated as an event **(conflict with UMR guidelines).**
+---
 * _myjící_ “washing” is an event because it is an active participial adjective derived from the present converb.
 ŠZ: what about conversions such as cestující (lit. the travelling) in the sense of the "passenger"?
+ML: ?? in the same way es e.g., teacher, thus ARG0-of _cestovat_??

 * _mycí_ “to be used for washing” is not an event because it is a different type of derivation **(conflict with UMR guidelines?).**
   * Analogously, _dělající, milující, skládající, plovoucí, plnící_ are events while _skládací, plovací, plnicí_ are not.
 * _udělavší_ “having done” is an event because it is an active participial adjective derived from the past converb.